EuroPython/website/data/mentorship.md

 ## Mentors

-To become a Mentor you need to fill in the application form[here](https://forms.gle/QLfWU9bj1y5GRm219):
+To become a Mentor you need to fill in the application form [here](https://forms.gle/QLfWU9bj1y5GRm219):

 We expect mentors to have past speaking experience at conferences similar to EuroPython.